Putting a fire pit on a wood deck can be stressful and dangerous, especially if you don’t know the proper do’s and don’ts.

 Still, worried about sparks flying?
 Gas fire pits are another great option to use and are easy to light.

-A fire pit on a wood deck can be extremely dangerous, but if you take the proper precautions, follow these safety tips, and use the right type of fire pit, you will enjoy a worry-free evening by the fire on your deck.
+An outdoor fire pit on a wood deck can be extremely dangerous, but if you take the proper precautions, follow these safety tips, and use the right type of fire pit, you will enjoy a worry-free evening by the fire on your deck.